Haroldrivail/collectiv-ai-business/README.md

      - why it was chosen
      - which policies were applied

-### 3.2 CollectivAI as Infrastructure
+### 3.2 CollectiVAI as Infrastructure

 Beyond the app, CollectivAI is an **AI infrastructure layer**:

 - **APIs & SDKs**
-  - Allow organisations to integrate CollectivAI’s routing and policy engine into:
+  - Allow organisations to integrate CollectiVAI’s routing and policy engine into:
     - internal tools
     - portals and civic platforms
     - research environments